Ring of Fire: Chile

 Calbuco is a stratovolcano in southern Chile, located southeast of Llanquihue Lake and northwest of Chapo Lake, in Los Lagos Region.
 The volcano and the surrounding area are protected within Llanquihue National Reserve.
 It is a very explosive andesite volcano that underwent edifice collapse in the late Pleistocene, producing a volcanic debris avalanche that reached the lake.
 At least nine eruptions occurred since 1837, with the latest one in 1972.
 One of the largest historical eruptions in southern Chile took place there in 1893–1894.
 Violent eruptions ejected 30 cm bombs to distances of 8 km from the crater, accompanied by voluminous hot lahars.
 Strong explosions occurred in April 1917, and a lava dome formed in the crater accompanied by hot lahars.
 Another short explosive eruption in January 1929 also included an apparent pyroclastic flow and a lava flow.
 The last major eruption of Calbuco, in 1961, sent ash columns 12–15 km high and produced plumes that dispersed mainly to the southeast and two lava flows were also emitted.
 A minor, four-hour eruption happened on August 26, 1972.
 Strong fumarolic emission from the main crater was observed on August 12, 1996.

 Lonquimay is a stratovolocano of late-Pleistocene to dominantly Holocene age, with the shape of a truncated cone.
 The cone is largely andesitic, though basaltic and dacitic rocks are present.
 It is located in La Araucanía Region of Chile, immediately southeast of Tolhuaca volcano.
 Sierra Nevada and Llaima are their neighbors to the south.
 The snow-capped volcano lies within the protected area Malalcahuello-Nalcas.
 The volcano last erupted in 1988, ending in 1990.
-The VEI was 3.
+The Volcanic Explosivity Index (VEI) was 3.
 The eruption was from a flank vent and involved lava flows and explosive eruptions.
 Some fatalities occurred.